mpcarr/vpx-glf/docs/shot-profile.md

 - Shots can have multiple states with different shows and behaviors
 - Shots can be rotated according to a pattern
 - Some states can be excluded from rotation
+- Each state can have a unique key for identification
+- States can pass tokens to shows for customization

 ## Events